 Ivorian law favors the employment of Ivorians over foreigners in private enterprises.
-Until recently, foreign employees were required to have a visa "carte de sejour" that cost the equivalent of a month's salary each year.
+Until recently, in order to reside in Cote d'Ivoire for more than three months, foreigners were required to have a "carte de sejour" that cost the equivalent of a month's salary each year.
 Representatives of UEMOA harshly criticized the requirement and claimed that it violated Article 91 of the UEMOA Treaty, which permits the free movement of persons for employment within the union.
-On November 8, 2007, President Gbagbo signed a decree suspending the carte de sejour requirement for ECOWAS citizens.
-It is not yet clear how the elimination of the carte de sejour requirement will affect employment opportunities in Cote d'Ivoire.
+In November 2007, President Gbagbo signed a decree suspending the carte de sejour requirement for ECOWAS citizens.
+It does not appear that elimination of the carte de sejour requirement has had a significant effect on employment opportunities in Cote d'Ivoire.